 Developing the Young Workforce

-DYW Fife facilitates meaningful partnerships between business and education to ignite opportunities for young people in Fife and better prepare them for the world of work.
+DYW Fife is an employer led, regional group, set up to build local connections between businesses and education to ignite opportunities for Fife’s young people and help prepare them for the world of work.

 To help develop these relationships Amanda Liddell has joined Fife Chamber as DYW Business Engagement Executive.

 - Share your experiences

 - Unearth local talent

 We already have great Fife businesses who have signed up to the Young Person's Guarantee and are looking for more.
 If you are providing opportunities mentioned or engaging with Young people through work experience, mentoring or industry insight then you are already supporting the YPG, so why not pledge your support?

 Are you interested in joining the YPG and pledging support?
 If so, please have a look at the guide and proforma.
 DYW Fife and the Young people of Fife would really appreciate your support.

 To discuss how your organisation can support the YPG further please contact Amanda.

 You can download the guide to the YPG and the YPG proforma at the end of this article.